All Episodes

 Well, I mean, that's the thing.

-Now tell us, you know, uh when you go out and people found out find out about your background and your experience, you know, in 2014, Devin Nunes wrote a a piece in the Washington Examiner warning how Russia wanted to create chaos during our elections.
+Now, tell us, you know, when you go out and people find out about your background and your experience, you know, in 2014, Devin Nunes wrote a piece in the Washington Examiner warning how Russia wanted to create chaos during our elections.

 And one of the things that I think is most fascinating is they did create chaos.

-For example, there was an article last week that said, oh, these bots would would say good things about conservatives, good things about liberals, good things, and just to maximize the intensity, I guess that everybody's feeling.
+For example, there was an article last week that said, oh, these bots would say good things about conservatives, good things about liberals, good things.

 Is that standard operating procedure?

-Because two weeks before the 2016 elections, Barack Obama was lecturing Donald Trump to stop whining that no foreign entity, uh no serious person could ever think any foreign entity would try to do this to America.
+Because two weeks before the 2016 elections, Barack Obama was lecturing Donald Trump to stop whining that no foreign entity, no serious person would ever think any foreign entity would try to do this to America.

 It's kind of naive in retrospect, isn't it?